 - To assemble, scoop some of the pastry cream onto the crust, carefully smoothing the cream out with the back of a spoon or with a rubber spatula.
 Place banana slices on top of the pastry cream in a radial pattern.
 Add another layer of pastry cream, and then again another layer of bananas.
 If you've got more cream, top the bananas with a final layer of cream.
 This just depends on how thick you made your pastry cream layers.

 - Cover the pie with plastic wrap, placing the plastic directly on the pastry cream, and refrigerate the pie for at least an hour.
-Before serving, add sweetened whipped cream to the top of the pie and drizzle with caramel sauce.
+Before serving, remove the sides of the springform pan and add sweetened whipped cream to the top of the pie and drizzle with caramel sauce.

 Nutrition Information:Yield: 8 Serving Size: 8 Servings